DevExpress-Examples/web-forms-dashboard-use-different-caches/readme.md

 ![](reset-cache-button.png)

-To refresh the data source cache on the client side, you can call the [DashboardControl.reloadData](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControl#js_DevExpress_Dashboard_DashboardControl_reloadData) client method.
+To refresh the data source cache on the client, you can call the [DashboardControl.reloadData](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControl#js_DevExpress_Dashboard_DashboardControl_reloadData) client method.

 ## Files to Look At